 (b).
-NRCS technical guide manure transfer standard 634 ( January, 2014).
+NRCS technical guide manure transfer standard 634 (January, 2014).

-Note: A political subdivision may accept a certification to a standard newer than those listed in par. (a) and (b), (b) CLOSED FACILITIES.
+Note: A political subdivision may accept a certification to a standard newer than those listed in par. (a) and (b), (6) CLOSED FACILITIES.

-(a) If an existing waste atorage facility is not certified under sub.
+(a) If an existing waste storage facility is not certified under sub.
 (4), and no design is submitted for its alteration, the applicant shall submit a closure plan that complies with par. (b), and must close the facility within two years of the issuance of a local approval unless the political subdivision requires an earlier closure based on imminent threat to public health, aquatic life, or groundwater.

-(b) A registered professional engineer or certified conservation engineering practitioner shall certify that the closure plan complies with NRCS technical guide cleane of waste impoundments attached 360 (March, 2013).
-Weise: Under a NR, 151,05 (3) and (4), an operator must normality clean a manuse storage facility if (5th facility has not been used for 24 menths, or poses an imminent threat to public heath, aquatic life or groundwater.
+(b) A registered professional engineer or certified conservation engineering practitioner shall certify that the closure plan complies with NRCS technical guide closure of waste impoundments standard 360 (March, 2013), Weier, Under s.
+NR 151,05 (3) and (4), an operator must normally close or amount storage facility if the facility has not been used for 24 months, or poses an imminent threat to public health, equation life or groundwater.

-If a wante storage facility is atomdoned or not properly closed, a political subdivision may seek redress under s.
-66.0627 or 234.59, Stats, as appropriate.
+If a waste storage facility is abundoned or not properly closed, a political publication may seek redress under s.
+66.0627 or 254.59, Stats., as appropriate.

-[7] FACILITY OPERATION. (a) All manure storage facilities in existence as of October 1, 2002 that pose an imminent threat to public health, fish and aquatic life, or groundwater shall be upprated, replaced, or abandoned in accordance with s.
-NR 151.05 (4) (b).
+[7] FACILITY OPERATION. (a) All manure storage facilities in existence as of October 1, 2002 that pose an imminent threat to public health, fish and aquatic life, or groundwater shall be upgraded, replaced, or abandoned in accordance with s.
+NR 151.05 (4) (b)

 (b) Levels of materials in storage facilities may not exceed the margin of safety level as defined in ch.
+NR 151.

-NR 151. (c) There shall be no mixing or storage of human waste or septage with animal manure on a dairy farm.
-NOTE: Worksheet 3 must document waste generation, including waste storage capacity, consistent with Worksheet A. Capacity must be adequate for reasonably foreseeable needs.
+(c) There shall be no mixing or storage of human waste or septage with animal manure on a dairy farm.

+NOTE: Worksheet 3 must document waste generation, including waste storage pacity, consistent with Worksheet 4.
+Capacity must be adequate for reasonably foresceable needs.

-(8) DEVIATION FROM DESIGN SPECIFICATIONS. (a) Local approval of a livestock facility does not authorize an operator to populate the approved livestock facility if the construction, alteration or closure of a waste storage facility deviates materially, and without express authorization from the political subdivision, from the design specifications or closure plan included in the application for local approval (b) A political subdivision may do all of the following to verify that waste storage facilities are constructed according to design specifications included in the application for local approval. (b) A political subdivision may do all of the following to verify that waste storage facilities are constructed according to design specifications included in the application for local approval.
-J. Conduct inspections consistent with legal authority.
+(8) DEVIATION FROM DESIGN SPECIFICATIONS. (a) Local approval of a livestock facility does not authorize an operator to opulate the approved livestock facility if the construction, alteration or closure of a waste storage facility deviates materially, and without express authorization from the political subdivision, from the design specifications or closure plan included in the application for local approval (b) A political subdivision may do all of the following to verify that waste storage facilities are constructed according to design specifications included in the application for local approval;

-Require submission of a drawing reflecting design changes made during construction and documentation certifying that the facility was installed in accordance with technical standards.
+Conduct inspections consistent with legal authority.
+2. Require submission of a drawing reflecting design changes made during construction and documentation certifying that the facility was installed in accordance with technica ote: y3cc ATCP 50.50 (2) (80.2)

-Note: vice ATCP 50.50 (3) (b) 2.